andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 Teacher changed the text o the blank app, saved and the text changed in the cellphone.
 In my text this was not ocurred, I needed to stop the app and run again, I think I did not wait a sufficient time only, but no problem, if it was not the case is necessary only run the app again.
 This is very quick.

+# Android Studio

+Teacher also said that we can install Android Studio to use the debugger, but Android Studio instalator is very big (almost 10 GB).

 # Expo CLI x React Native CLI

 Teacher commented that not all things of the React Native CLI "world" will work on the app created by the Expo CLI, but Expo will save you from some headaches like install Android Studio.